Wolfram von Richthofen: Leningrad

 Before a main assault could be launched, Leningrad needed to be completely cut off from the Soviet hinterland which led to the Siege of Leningrad.
 This was achieved by Fliegerkorps VIII, which supported the German Eighteenth Army in forcing the Soviet 54th Army from the shores of Lake Ladoga and Leningrad was isolated.
-Thereafter, Fliegerkorps VIII and I concentrated on a 16 square kilometres of front over Leningrad, achieving numerical superiority.
+Thereafter, Fliegerkorps VIII and Fliegerkorps I concentrated on 16 square kilometres of front over Leningrad, achieving numerical superiority.
 Richthofen's bombers participated in great efforts to destroy Leningrad from the air, some crews flying two missions per night.
-On 8 September, 6,327 incendiaries alone were dropped causing 183 fires.
+On 8 September, 6,327 incendiaries alone were dropped, causing 183 fires.
 The German Army advanced into the breaches created by the Luftwaffe.
-However, by committing their last resources and reinforcing their 54th Army (later renamed the 48th Army), the Soviets stalled the German advance on 25 September.
+However, the Soviets stalled the German advance on 25 September by committing their last resources and reinforcing their 54th Army (later renamed the 48th Army).
 With the offensive stopped, Hitler returned Richthofen to Luftflotte 2.
 Operations had been expensive.
 In August Fliegerkorps VIII had lost 27 aircraft destroyed and 143 damaged.